Laxey Towing Company: History

 This period also saw Captain Carter invest in road-going heavy haulage vehicles, which were operated under the trading name S.P.
 Carter, Baldrine.
 These vehicles included a Scammell heavy transporter, an AEC Matador as well as a traction engine.
 Also at this time a new company was formed; Bulk Cargo Services, with the intention of providing comprehensive stevedore services.

 In April 1985, the Isle of Man Steam Packet Company acquired a new vessel, the highly unsuitable Mona's Isle which it employed on its Douglas - Heysham schedule.

 The Mona's Isle encountered significant trouble berthing at Douglas, and so again the tugs of the Laxey Towing Company were called upon to render assistance with both the Union and Salisbury involved in the operation.

 Subsequently after only six months in operation, Mona's Isle was withdrawn from service in October 1985.

 Later that year, in November 1985, the coaster Sulby River ran aground in Ramsey Bay after departing the port.
 The Laxey Towing Company successfully salvaged the vessel after she had lain aground for several days.

 As the decade continued shipments of coal to the Isle of Man began to decline, and a period of consolidation was undertaken by the company during which more specialised tasks were pursued as the Laxey Towing Company sought to establish itself in niche related markets, and into the 1990s this diversification continued.

 Until 1994, the operation of the Douglas pilot launch had been the responsibility of General Marine Services Ltd, a company which had worked closely with the Laxey Towing Company on numerous collaborations over a period of many years.

 Coupled to the Douglas operation, it is often the case that during periods of strong northwesterly wind, operations into and out of the Port of Liverpool are prone to difficulty, with the transferring of pilots between vessels proving particularly hazardous.
 It is during such periods that it is routine for the Liverpool Pilots to be boarded at the pilot station off Douglas Head, and again this operation was undertaken by General Marine Services with the pilot boat Girl Mary.

 At this time General Marine Services underwent a period of restructuring, the consequence of which was the pursuit of a more core related business.

 As a result of this, pilotage services into and out of the Port of Douglas, coupled with the Liverpool Pilot operation were subsequently undertaken by the Laxey Towing Company together with the ship berthing services which had also been operated by General Marine Services, and part of this included the acquisition of the Girl Mary.

 Current operation

+The Laxey Towing Company still provides pilotage services to the Port of Douglas and on occasion the Port of Liverpool.